Quick Summary

-Customer service analytics is the systematic process of collecting, analyzing, and interpreting support-related data to reduce response times and improve service delivery.
+Customer service analytics is the systematic process of collecting, analyzing, and interpreting service-related data to reduce response times and improve service delivery.

 Instead of relying on assumptions or anecdotal feedback, customer service analytics gives decision-makers a data-driven perspective of what’s working, what isn’t, and where teams can improve.